Two laptop screens showing WordPress vs Webflow interfaces side-by-side for platform comparison | Designow

 These figures are based on the most affordable plans available as of 2025.
 If you require further customization or additional details, feel free to ask!

-What are WordPress and Webflow?
+What are Webflow and Wordpress?

 • Free tool for building websites